greepypastaid/opengl-projects/README.md

 - MIT Logo — exercise combining shapes to form a logo.
 - Hewlett Packard Logo - Excersice combining shape from a logo.
 - Wolf Logo - Advanced combining shape exercise
+- Texture - Learning how to make or use texture

 ## Key features
 - Per-vertex colors producing smooth color gradients.